THE TOP TEN REASONS TO VISIT THE RENAISSANCE FESTIVAL OF NEBRASKA

 1. JOUST DO IT!

 Come on!
 It’s the big show at every Renaissance festival!
 Gallant men (and some women!) in full armor, atop majestic steeds, galloping full force at one another with long wooden lances.
 Plus, at some point they’ll hack at one another with swords, axes, poles, and clashing shields.
 It’s an amazing spectacle to watch.
-Jousting is offered three times daily, and not one should be missed.
+Equestrian play is offered three times daily, and not one should be missed.

 2. Food and drink fit for a king!

-Mention a Renaissance festival and people go on and on about the turkey legs, the original food on a “stick”!
+Mention a Renaissance festival and people will go on about the turkey legs, the original food on a “stick”!
 In addition to hoisting a kingly leg, festival goers can feast on favorites like Scotch eggs (hard-boiled eggs wrapped with sausage, dusted with breadcrumbs and fried golden brown – delicious with yellow mustard and a dark beer!), fish-n-chips, pit barbeque, giant pickles, kettle corn, and funnel-cakes, plus mead sampling and wine tasting.
 Slake your thirst and fill your belly, mate!

 3. Live stage performances!

 Renaissance festivals have a broad range of performers and entertainment, including fire-eaters, belly dancers, magicians, comedians, jugglers, musicians and acrobats.
 Various stages with an array of performances can be found throughout the festival grounds, so wander and enjoy!

 If you’re looking for Disney-like purity, you’re in the wrong century.
 Some acts are more PG-13, with adult innuendo though less straight up crudeness than you’ll find in a lot of movies.
 You might laugh hard enough that a quick trip to the privy could be in order.